Swezha/Bike-Share-Analysis/README.md

 **Bike Share Analysis**

 **Project Overview**

-Cyclistic, a bike-share company in Chicago, aims to increase annual memberships by converting casual riders into members.
+Cyclistic, a fictional bike-share company in Chicago, aims to increase annual memberships by converting casual riders into members.
 This project analyzes historical ride data to identify differences in riding patterns and provide data-backed marketing recommendations.

 **Objective**

 - Understand how casual riders and annual members use Cyclistic bikes differently.
 - Identify trends that influence casual riders to purchase memberships.
 - Provide actionable marketing strategies based on data insights.

 **Business Questions**
 1. How do annual members and casual riders differ in bike usage?
 2. What factors influence casual riders to become members?